airladon/FigureOne/docs/examples/Interactive Video - Tiling/README.md

 ### Explanation

-This FigureOne interactive video is similar to tutorials 15 in that it only has an interactive figure and some recorded touch events.
+This FigureOne interactive video is similar to [tutorial 15](../../tutorials/15%20-%20Recorder%20Introduction) in that it only has an interactive figure and some recorded touch events.

 The main challenge in understanding the example may be the logic unrelated to FigureOne that sets up the solution scenario for the shapes.